Kogasa-Studio/Palmon-Modpack/local/kubejs/event_groups/TFCEvents/registerInteractions.md

 Registers an interaction
 ```

-- `void blockItemPlacement(Item item, Block block)`
+- `void interaction(Ingredient ingredient, boolean targetAir, OnItemUseAction action)`

   Parameters:
-  - item: Item- The item
-  - block: Block- The block to be placed
+  - ingredient: Ingredient- The items this interactions applies to
+  - targetAir: boolean- If the interaction should register when clicking in the air
+  - action: OnItemUseAction- A callback for the action to perform, requires an `InteractionResult` be returned

 ```
-Registers a default block placement interaction
+Registers an interaction, targeting blocks by default
 ```

 - `Object exit(Object var0)`